AntoinePaoliEce/TechnoWeb/README.md

 * Invite users to channels
 *We unfortunatly didn't have the time to do this part* We still have a nice button *+ Add* in the channel toolbar.
 * Message modification
 The user can modify **his** messages by clicking on the red pen button next to his messages.
 When this button is clicked, a textfield will appear with the old message already typed in, thus the user will only have to modify the message by typing his new message and click on the check button next to the textfield.
-This action will modify the message in levelDB and refresh the channel to see the update.
+This action will modify the message in levelDB and refresh the channel to see the update.</br>
 In the case where he changed his mind and finally didn't want to change his message, he can just click on the left arrow next to the textfield and it will cancel his modifications (and the textfield will disappear).
 * Message removal
 The user can delete **his** messages by clicking on the red bin next to his messages.
 This action will delete the message in levelDB and be removed from the channel.
 * Account settings